African Hartebeest skin

 A grade African Hartebeest skin hides that originates from South Africa.
 We hand select our African Hartebeest skin hides so that you receive only top quality graded Hartebeest skins.
 The Red Hartebeest hides are of the highest A grade quality.
 The African Hartebeest roams in most South African game reserves.

-African Hartebeest skin hides are obtained during the culling season in South Africa and all African Hartebeest skin hides are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+African Hartebeest skin hides are obtained during the culling season in South Africa and all African Hartebeest skin hides are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.
 All Hartebeest hides require export permits for export purposes.
 The price of the permit is included in the shipping cost.

 All sizes listed are approximate.
 The Hartebeest skin hide you purchase and receive may differ just slightly in size, look, and/or pattern from the Hartebeest skin hides shown in the picture because of the nature n Hartebeest skin hides.
 View our African Game skins gallery for more African skins or e-mail us if you are looking for a particular skin .